Explore the benefits of remote workers and learn key tactics to keep them engaged

 There is a growing number of the workforce population working remotely.
 That is, a situation in which an employee works predominantly from home or away from the central office.
 There are a range of benefits associated with telecommuting!
 Here are just a few:

 Research has consistently shown remote working to reduce stress.
-A study by Staples found that employees experience up to 25% less stress when working from home.
+It has been found that employees experience up to 25% less stress when working from home.
 Another study by Connect Solutions, the private cloud solutions provider for Adobe Connect, found that over 50% of employees reported less work-related stress.
 In 2014, PGi found that 80% of remote workers reported that it helped to reduce levels of stress.

 It could be argued that remote workers have a better work-life balance as they can build their working hours around their lives quite flexibly.
 Employees with a better work-life balance usually feel a greater sense of ownership, control and responsibility of their working life.
 Remote working grants a greater level of freedom for employees.